lorinbaum/lorinbaum.github.io/posts/tinygrad dev exploration.md

 ```

 ![](attachments/tinygrad_construct_tensor.png)
-9656 lines, the cyan line marks the border between previous import code and new tensor construction code. most new code comes from `runtime/autogen/cuda.py`(magenta left border) because in this case, cuda is the device it finds for the Tensor.
+9656 lines (the linearizer-lowerer commit ([#4957](https://github.com/tinygrad/tinygrad/commit/6972a2569f5a848b101f4c9310d5de373328dbfb)) changed this, documentation is paused as this might be cleaned up), the cyan line marks the border between previous import code and new tensor construction code. most new code comes from `runtime/autogen/cuda.py`(magenta left border) because in this case, cuda is the device it finds for the Tensor.

 determine device for the Tensor using `Device.canonicalize()`, which merely formats `device` if it's not `None`, but since it is, responsibility is handed to `Device.DEFAULT` to find one.
 - it looks for `{DEVICE}=1` in environment variables